The JobTrainer government funding initiative has been extended until 31 December, with the Australian Government committing $500 million.

 Who does JobTrainer benefit?

-If you are a younger person who is unemployed or has just left school, taking advantage of JobTrainer is a great opportunity to make a start toward a career in a booming sector.
+If you are a younger person, older and a job seeker, have just left school or requiring new skills for re-employment, taking advantage of JobTrainer is a great opportunity to make a start toward a career in a booming sector.

 You may be able to access a free or low-fee course via JobTrainer if you: